 Not only is claiming for unsuccessful R&D allowed – it’s one of the pillars of R&D tax credits as a policy.
 Risk-taking sometimes means, as any entrepreneur or innovator knows, reckoning with failure.

-R&D tax relief for failed R&D projects
+R&D tax relief for Unsuccessful R&D projects

 R&D tax credits aren’t just a reward for success.
 The incentive is intended to incentivise certain behaviours.
-And in business, as in life, failure should be viewed in a more nuanced way.
+But in business, as in life, failure should be viewed in a more nuanced way.
 Exploration and curiosity have value.

 Indeed, unsuccessful R&D is perhaps where the transformative power of this incentive shines brightest.
 We often talk about a ‘culture of R&D’ at RDP Associates.
 By lessening the risks attached to innovation, it becomes easier for that culture to take hold.